Benedict Nicolson

+Biography

-Nicolson was the elder son of authors Harold Nicolson and Vita Sackville-West and the brother of writer and politician Nigel.
+Nicolson was born on 6 August 1914.
+He was the elder son of authors Harold Nicolson and Vita Sackville-West and the brother of writer and politician Nigel.
 His godmothers were Violet Trefusis, Olive Custance and Rosamund Grosvenor.

 The boys grew up at Sissinghurst Castle, in the rural depths of Kent, surrounded by the renowned gardens that are now run by the National Trust.
 Nicolson was educated at Eton College and Balliol College, Oxford, studying modern history.
 In 1939, he was appointed Deputy Surveyor of the King's Pictures under Kenneth Clark, but soon after, war was declared and he joined the Intelligence Corps, rising to the rank of captain.
 In 1945 he resumed his Royal post as Deputy Surveyor, then under Anthony Blunt.